 To do so they need to sponsor the workers, which basically means to offer them a job contract for a minimum period of 2 years at full time capacity and to ask permission to employ them.
 The Department of Home Affairs is responsible to grant this permission through the issuing of a proper visa.

-- you speak English competently
+- to speak English competently

-- only 2 years of work experience required (on top of your qualification)
+- only 2 years of work experience required

 - no age limit